Making redundancies is never an easy time for employers, and a claim of unfair dismissal is the last thing any business wants to face.

 Not only can it be time-consuming but it can result in monetary pay-outs as well.
 In England, Wales and Scotland in 2012/13 compensation was awarded in 1,884 unfair dismissal cases.

-Successfully meeting the requirements of UK employment law is not always easy, and if a former employee has accused you of unfair dismissal, you can access legal advice via First4lawyers to help you build a case for your defence.
+Successfully meeting the requirements of UK employment law is not always easy, and if a former employee has accused you of unfair dismissal, you can come to First4Lawyers for advice to help you build a case for your defence.

-Our team of employment law specialists can also help you to take steps to protect your business in future, so contact us for a discussion about your dismissal procedure.
+Contact our team of employment law specialists for help on the step to take to protect your business in future.

 What is unfair dismissal?